 This four-sided screened porch offers the most natural setting with large accent lights, fans, and five commercial picnic tables made from recycled material accommodating up to 30 adults.

 An air-conditioned classroom seating up to 18 allows students to interact with the educator as well as hands-on, immersive learning in the adjoining laboratory.
 The lab includes technical equipment such as a chemical fume hood, an emergency shower, and eyewash stations, as well as stainless sink and science tables.
-Connected to the lab is a porch with outdoor sinks and in-floor drain.
-This unique space takes learning to a higher level.
+Connected to the indoor lab area is a covered outdoor double-sink station.
+This unique and encompassing classroom and lab environment takes learning to a higher level.

 Lodging